jonjohnson34/collegepool/README.md

 			- Don't calculate the two lowest scores.

 	ADMIN PAGE
-		- allow the teams and spreads to be loaded each week
+		- allow the teams and spreads to be loaded each week (Done)
 		- calculate the scores of each person who picked

+    FLOW
+        - Home Page
+            Nav Bar
+                Login
+                Sign Up
+                Picks (Only after login)
+                All Picks (Only after login and weekly picks have been submitted) Admin (only certain users)
+                About
+            Intro Graphic
+            Contact Me Section
+        - Login
+        - Sign Up
+        - Picks
+                List of Games/Spreads
+                Form to pick the games
+        - All Picks
+                Shows all picks from all players
+        - Season Stats
+                Shows Weekly scores
+                Shows Yearly totals
+                Shows Kenny's Awards
+        - Admin
+                Pick active week
+                Load weekly games/spreads
+                Load scores from the games
+        - About